Java Questions & Answers – Input & Output Basics

 Explanation: Byte stream uses InputStream and OutputStream classes for input and output operation.

-5. Which of these classes are used by character streams for input and output operations?
+5. Which of these classes are used by character streams for output operations?

 a) InputStream